jpraynaud/CIPs/CIP-Decentralized-Message-Queue/README.md

 - the message embeds a valid signature and it will be accepted by the receiving Mithril aggregator.
 - the message embeds an invalid signature and it will be rejected by the receiving Mithril aggregator.

-#### Message flooding
+#### DoS attack

 In this attack, a malicous SPO would try to flood the network by sending many messages at once.
 In that case, the network layer could detect that the throughput of messages originating from a SPO is above a threshold and consider it as a protocol violation, thus disconnecting the malicous peer.
+If a peer asks for N messages and receives more than N messages, then it would also be considered as a protocol violation.
+Also, the way mini-protocols are implemented allows to set a maximum message size.

 ## Local Message Submission mini-protocol